 AUDIT: An examination of the books of accounts, vouchers and other records of a person, corporation, firm or other organization for the purpose of ascertaining the accuracy or inaccuracy of the records.

-AVIATION INSURANCE: Coverage against aviation perils, primarily involving operation of aircraft and characterized by a constant exposure to potential catastrophe loss.
+Coverage against aviation perils, primarily involving operation of aircraft and characterized by a constant exposure to potential catastrophe loss.
 Types of coverages include insurance for damage to the aircraft or bodily injury or death, Airport Liability, Hangarkeeper’s Liability, and Aviation Products Liability insurance.

 BENEFITS: Amounts to be paid by the insurer under an insurance contract.